-Volunteers give their time and skills to help DWT achieve its charitable objective of a Devon rich in wildlife.
-They are one of our most valuable resources.
-The partnership of volunteers and DWT staff accomplishes much more in Devon than either could manage alone.
-Volunteers bring a broader point of view, help us to build strong links with the communities we engage, and enrich our organisation with a wealth of experience, expertise, infectious enthusiasm and energy.
+Volunteers give their time and skills to help DWT achieve its charitable objective of a Devon rich in wildlife, and therefore are one of our most valuable resources.
+The partnership of volunteers and DWT staff accomplishes much more for Devon than either could manage alone.
+Volunteers bring a broader point of view, help us to build strong links with the communities we engage, and enrich our organisation with a wealth of experience, expertise, infectious enthusiasm, and energy.

-DWT was established in 1962 by volunteers and for many years there were no paid staff.
-The thriving organisation of today would not exist without those far sighted volunteers.
-There are Devon Wildlife Trust volunteers all over the county helping to protect wildlife for the future.
+DWT was first established by volunteers in 1962 and remained volunteer led for many years; without those first far-sighted volunteers, Devon Wildlife Trust would not be the thriving organisation it is today.
+Today, there are Devon Wildlife Trust volunteers all over the county helping to protect wildlife for the future.

 We value all the help you offer, and every little helps!
-We will keep you in touch with DWT and volunteer opportunities through our regular internal newsletter, Network News.
+We will keep you in touch with DWT and volunteer opportunities through our regular internal 'Volunteer Newsletter'.